The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Data

 \subsection{Initial Sample}

 We analyze the 6881 readily available planet candidates from the \tess{} Object of Interest (TOI, \citealt{TOI}) catalog as at the conclusion of the second extended mission\footnote{Retrieved from the Exoplanet Archive on 2025-01-05 UT \citep{NEA}}.
 This corresponds to all candidates identified through Sectors 1--69.
 We remove all candidates with host star brightness fainter than \tess-band magnitudes of 12.
 We restrict our sample to bright stars because high photometric precision is required to resolve the transit ingress and egress durations, which are critical for breaking the degeneracy between the impact parameter and the stellar density.
 We discuss the effect of SNR more in Section \S\ref{subsection{SNR}}.
-We also remove targets with a Gaia Renormalized Unit Weight Error (RUWE) of $\ge2$ \citep{Wood:2021, gaiadr2, GaiaDR3}, as they are more likely to be associated with false positives.
-Due to the influence of planet-star interactions at short orbital periods, we restrict our sample to ``warm" planets--those with orbital periods between 8 and 200 days--where the lower limit is the approximate period where tidal circularization falls off \citep{Jackson:2008, Millholland:2025}.
+We also remove targets with a Gaia Renormalized Unit Weight Error (RUWE) of $\ge1.4$ \citep{Wood:2021, gaiadr2, GaiaDR3}, as they are more likely to be associated with stellar binarity.
+We aim to characterize targets around main-sequence stars, and thus remove hosts with log(g)$<$4.
+Due to the influence of planet-star interactions at short orbital periods, we restrict our sample to ``warm" planets--those with orbital periods between 8 and 50 days--where the lower limit is the approximate period where tidal circularization falls off \citep{Jackson:2008, Millholland:2025}, and the upper serves as an estimation to the window function corresponding to two sectors of \tess{} coverage.
+We also remove targets with False Positive (FP), False Alarm (FA) and/or Ambiguous Planet Candidate (APC) dispositions as reported by the \tess{} vetting team and/or \tess{} Follow-Up Observing Program (TFOP).
 As our primary motivation for this study is to reveal the dynamical origins within the exoplanet population, in paper I, we focus on single planets.
-We also remove targets with False Positive (FP), False Alarm (FA) and/or Ambiguous Planet Candidate (APC) dispositions as reported by the \tess{} vetting team and/or \tess{} Follow-Up Observing Program (TFOP).
-Our initial sample therefore consists of 620 targets, 110 of which are confirmed and/or validated planets ($\approx$18\% of our sample)\footnote{HIP 113103c (TIC 121490076) was removed as it is a confirmed multi-transiting system \citep{Lowson:2024} labeled as a single-TOI system}.
+Our initial sample therefore consists of 539 targets, 110 of which are confirmed and/or validated planets ($\approx$20\% of our sample)\footnote{HIP 113103c (TIC 121490076) was removed as it is a confirmed multi-transiting system \citep{Lowson:2024} labeled as a single-TOI system}.